rocha-ss/repo-remoto/README.md

-# Repositório Remoto
+# Repositório Remoto Depois do Clone
-- Descrição inserida no repositório remoto antes do clone.
+- Descrição inserida no repositório remotodepois do clone.